-All donors are represented in the Council and a donor meeting prior to the council meeting is taking place.
+All donors with an annual contribution of USD 2 million or more are represented in the Council and a donor meeting prior to the council meeting is taking place.
 Denmark will participate in the annual council meeting with an official representative from the Danish Ministry of Foreign Affairs in Denmark.
-Meeting preparation will be assisted by Danish external support.